pkdone/openshift-mongodb-demo/README.md

     oc adm policy add-scc-to-user anyuid system:serviceaccount:default:default
     ```

-&nbsp;&nbsp;&nbsp;**NOTE: The resulting depployment is less secure when running with the security constraint 'anyuid', compared with the default security constraint of 'restricted'.**
+&nbsp;&nbsp;&nbsp;**NOTE: The resulting deployment is less secure when running with the security constraint 'anyuid', compared with the default security constraint of 'restricted'.**

 ### 1.2 Main Deployment Steps